 Like all other systems in the OMIMO (Open Minimalist Modules) family, it’s modular, meaning that you can use it in any setup without being limited to using it with programs or projects that use OMIMO systems; e.g., your projects may be run using P3.express, micro.P3.express, DSDM®, Scrum, PRINCE2®, or any other system without causing problems for P5.express.

-P5.express can be implemented in almost any organization, regardless of the type of projects they have or whether they conduct the projects for themselves or for external customers.
+P5.express can be implemented in most organizations regardless of the type of projects they have or whether they conduct the projects for themselves or for external customers.

 P5.express can be implemented before or after implementing structured program or project management systems.
-In fact, its implementation has a higher priority in many organizations than program or project management.
+Its implementation has a higher priority in many organizations than program or project management.

 Usually, it’s best to have one portfolio management system per organization, and P5.express is designed for such a singular setup.
-Some large organizations that have separate project delivery divisions, each capable of delivering a specific type of project and unable or unoptimized to deliver the rest, may benefit from having a hierarchy of portfolios.
-For such organizations, P5.express can be used at the lowest level of the portfolio hierarchy to work with programs and projects, and a separate meta-portfolio management system should be used for higher levels.
-OMIMO doesn’t provide such a meta-system.
-Regardless, hierarchical portfolios are not as optimized as singular ones and, therefore, should be avoided unless they are absolutely necessary.
+Some large organizations that have separate project delivery divisions, each capable of delivering a specific type of project but unable or unoptimized to deliver the rest, may benefit from having a hierarchy of portfolios.
+For such organizations, P5.express can be used at the lowest level of the portfolio hierarchy to work with programs and projects, along with a separate management system for portfolios of portfolios.
+OMIMO doesn’t provide a system for the latter.
+In any case, hierarchical portfolios are not as optimized as singular ones and, and therefore should be avoided unless they are really necessary.

 Process

-The above diagram illustrates the P5.express process.
+The P5.express diagram illustrates its process.
 Each node on the diagram is a management activity, and you can read about each of them by clicking on the node in the online manual or by opening its section in the downloaded version.
+Note that this is a reference manual rather than a training resource.

-Organizations that work with large projects that last for a long time can replace the Biannual Cycle with an annual one.
+Organizations that work with large projects that last for a long time can replace the 6-Monthly Cycle with an annual one.

 Roles